 The Trustee Opportunity Travel Grant program, available to US citizens and permanent residents of the US, is one of several programs designed to encourage first-generation college students*, African-American, Asian-American, Latino/Hispanic-American, and Native American students to visit campus and learn more about Kenyon.

-The grants cover up to 90% of the lowest advertised airfares (or up to $500) or $50 to offset driving costs.
+Travel grants allow prospective students to fly in from all over the United States to experience Kenyon's hilltop campus and community.
+The grants cover up to 100% of the lowest advertised airfares up to $500 or $50 to offset driving costs.
 Eligibility for the program is determined by academic criteria and reported racial background.
-Students who are first-generation colleges students are also eligible to apply for a travel grant, regardless of reported background.
-Complete the online travel grant application form or download a travel grant application.
+Students who are first-generation college students are also eligible to apply for a travel grant, regardless of reported background.
+Complete the online travel grant application form.

 As a high school senior, you may use a travel grant during the fall semester, either for an individual visit or for our Cultural Connections program.
-During a typical campus visit, you will sit in on classes, have an interview in the admissions office, tour the campus, and meet students and faculty.
-You may also choose to stay overnight with a student host.
-Overnight hosts are available Sunday or Thursday nights.
+Cultural Connections I will take place October 3-5 and Cultural Connections II will take place November 7-9.
+During an individual campus visit, you will sit in on classes, have an interview in the admissions office, tour the campus, and meet students and faculty.
+You also have the opportunity to stay overnight with a student host.

 *Neither parent has a degree from a four-year institution of higher learning.